Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1.  `#!cpp int playerNumber`: The player to get the civilization of

 Returns the civilization ID of the given player.
 Refer to the [Constant Reference](../constants/#3-civs "Jump to: XS Scriptin > Constant Reference > #3.
-Civs") for all the different civ IDs.
-Note that even though currently constants for Poles and Bohemians are missing from the Constants file, they are still present in the game.
-Poles = 38 and Bohemians = 39
+Civs") for all the different civ IDs

 ### 5.10. xsGetPlayerInGame